17 Houseplants That Can Grow From Leaves

 There are around 125 species of succulent Kalanchoe plants that come from tropical Africa.
 Out of these, it is usually Kalanchoe blossfeldiana that is found in nurseries and grown indoors.

-In late winter and early spring, they produce clusters of flowers in bright yellow, red, orange, pink and white.
-They flower for months at a time and with a bit of a rest period, low light manipulation to force budding and a good dose of fertilizer, they can rebloom, making them popular indoor plants.
+In late winter and early spring, they produce clusters of flowers in bright yellow, red, orange, pink, and white.
+They flower for months at a time, and with a bit of a rest period, low light manipulation to force budding, and a good dose of fertilizer, they can rebloom, making them popular indoor plants.

 Jade Plant

-A plant that needs almost no care is the Jade Plant, or as it’s botanically named, Crassula ovata.
-It looks like a small tree once mature with pretty clusters of pink and white star-shaped flowers that bloom on the ends of the branches.
+A plant that needs almost no care is the jade plant, or as it’s botanically named, Crassula ovata.
+It looks like a small tree once mature, with pretty clusters of pink and white star-shaped flowers that bloom on the ends of the branches.
 This decorative houseplant will live a lifetime with proper care.

-To make new plants from Crassula ovata leaves, remove the leaves from a healthy mature plant and allow them to sit for a few days in a warm place to callus over the cut ends.
+To grow these houseplants from leaves, remove the leaves from a healthy, mature plant and allow them to sit for a few days in a warm place to callus over the cut ends.
 This prevents root rot and encourages rooting.
-Fill a pot with slightly damp potting soil, take each leaf and lay it on the top of the soil horizontally.
-Cover the callused end of the leaf with a little soil and place the container in bright indirect sunlight.

-Don’t water yet – wait for a few weeks until the little roots are secure in the soil.
-Give it a gentle tug to check the rooting after 2 weeks.
-If they are secure, water well so that the roots start moving downwards in the soil and become established.
+Give the leaf a gentle tug to check rooting after two weeks.
+If the roots are secure, water well so they start moving downward in the soil and become established.
 Let the soil dry out and water again.
 Keep this up until the plants are looking good and ready for their own containers.

 Hoya kerrii